frank-mck/Thermastat/README.md

 Clone this repo to your computer and then open "index.html" in your web browser.

 ## To test
-`open SpecRunner.html` to view Jasmine in the browser.
+To view Jasmine in the browser type `open SpecRunner.html` in the terminal.

 ## Credits